allegro/blog/_posts/2024-11-30-circuitbreaker-not-only-for-http-calls.md

     val paymentMethod: String
 )
 ```
-CircuitBreakerEvent is en event received from message broker.
-It contains name of selected payment method in payment and information if payment was successful or not.
+CircuitBreakerEvent is an event received from a message broker.
+It contains the name of the selected payment method, and information about whether the payment was successful or not.

 ### Adding new circuit breaker to CircuitBreakerRegistry
 ```kotlin